 The accounting standard on accounting for uncertainty in income taxes addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under that guidance, the Organization follows the use of a two-step approach for recognizing and measuring tax positions taken or expected to be taken in a tax return.
 First, a tax position should only be recognized when it is more likely than not, based on technical merits, that the position will be sustained upon examination by the taxing authority.
 Second, a tax position that meets the recognition threshold should be measured at the largest amount that has a greater than 50 percent likelihood of being sustained.
-The Organization had no material unrecognized tax benefits for the year ended December 31, 2022.
-As a result, no interest or penalties were accrued for unrecognized tax benefits during the year.
-The Organization is no longer subject to Federal or state income tax examinations by tax authorities for years before 2019.
+The Organization is aware of no material unrecognized tax benefits, penalties or interest for the year ended December 31, 2023 that would be subject to accrual.

+The Organization is no longer subject to Federal or state income tax examinations by tax authorities for years before 2020.